CuriousTech/WiFi_Doorbell/README.md

 This is an ESP07 based doorbell notifier.

-The 3 terminals connect to the existing 12~24VAC transformer used to power the bell solenoids and light the neon bulb in the button.
+The 3 terminals connect to the existing 12~24VAC (up to 40V with r1) transformer used to power the bell solenoids and light the neon bulb in the button.

 Btn-DB connects to the wire comming from the button and connects to the bell.<br/>
 Btn-TF is the one with a wire cap between the transformer and button.  <br/>